 - Sturdy cutting board.
 Mangos are juicy and your fruit will slip and slide all over the place if your board isn’t sturdy.
 I recommend a cutting board like this one, placed on top of a kitchen towel on your counter.

 - Mangos are usually oblong.
-If you stand one upright on a cutting board, you’ll see how it’s shaped like an oval when you look at it from overhead.
+If you stand one upright on a flat surface cutting board, you’ll see how it’s shaped like an oval when you look at it from overhead.
 Position the mango so that the oval of the mango goes up and down, away from you and towards you.

 - Mangos have a gritty pit that’s also oblong.
 As a result, you’re going to slice the mango all the way through, just to the right of the centerline.
-If you run into the pit as you cut, just move a little more to the outside of the fruit.
+If you run into the sides of the pit as you cut, just move a little more to the outside of the fruit.
 This takes practice and every mango is different, so you might not get it right on the first try.

 Note: You are NOT cutting the skin away from the mango.
 If you do this, you’ll leave more fruit on the skin, and less to enjoy later.